About The Book Club:

 The theme of The Poder Circle Book Club is:

-As we explore the theme of The Power of Resilience, we can’t think of a better book to read together than:
+As we explore the theme of The Power of Escape, we can’t think of a better book to read together than:

 Accessibility